aimeeu/aimee-ukasick-resume/docs/resume_detailed.rst

 -  **Architect, Technology Architecture Board application port from ASP to Java**

-   -  Evaluated Open Source ORM libraries
+   -  Evaluated open source ORM libraries
    -  Designed the application and then supervised the summer intern who wrote the code
    -  Conducted code reviews and extensive mentoring sessions (pair